Navigate this page via search or the table of contents.

 Wastewater from homes, businesses, industries, and institutions drains into a community’s sanitary sewer system, an underground network of pipes that leads to the wastewater treatment plant.
 At the plant, used water is cleaned and returned to the environment to be used over and over again.
 Treatment is complex and essential to the protection of our water resources.
 There are no holidays for wastewater treatment – in fact most plants operate 24/7 to meet clean water standards on a continuous basis.

 The Act 537 Sewage Facilities Program was instituted by the Department of Environmental Protection in 1966.
 This program monitors sewage disposal needs in order to address current and prevent future problems with surface and groundwater contamination through proper planning, permitting and design of sewage management facilities.
 The Act 537 Program has a large impact on how sewage is managed in growing municipalities thus the costs involved to make revisions can be burdensome.
 For example, an influx of homes can inundate the soils that were being used for on-lot disposal requiring a collection system of sewer pipes to be constructed in order to carry the waste to a treatment plant.
-A proactive municipality will evaluate and update, if needed, their 537 plan every 5-10 years to see if it’s still meeting the needs of the community.
+If needed, the 537 plan will be evaluated and updated every 5-10 years to see if it’s still meeting the needs of the community.

 The Collection System